daraksha-dk/product-feedback-app/README-template.md

 I learned how to use basic properties of Styled components to reduce code such as passing props to my button components in order to help reduce the amount of code I have to write in order to style my buttons.

+I learned how to use the React context api to manage global state in my application.

+React router has also been an amazing tool that's really helped me during this project.
+I learned how to dynamically render components by using routes.
+Also react router helps components to render without any flashes of white screen or page reload, unlike typical href links.

 ### Continued development

 - I think it would be interesting to add transitions to the menu on mobile so that it slides out from the right.

 ### Useful resources

 - [Styled components](https://styled-components.com/docs/advanced) - This resource helped me to understand how to apply different styles to the same element without typing the same code over and over again.

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.